-XEOMIN COSMETICTM (incobotulinumtoxinA) is produced by the anaerobic bacterial fermentation process from the Hall strain of Clostridium botulinum.
+Xeomin Cosmetic® (incobotulinumtoxinA) is produced by the anaerobic bacterial fermentation process from the Hall strain of Clostridium botulinum.
 It consists of the purified neurotoxin which has been separated from complexing proteins (hemagglutinins and a non-toxic non-hemagglutinating protein) during production.
-It is a polypeptide comprised of a heavy chain, with a molecular weight of approximately 100 kD, and a light chain, with a molecular weight of approximately 100 kD, and a light chain, with a molecular weight of approximately 100 kD.
+It is a polypeptide comprised of a heavy chain, with a molecular weight of approximately 100 kD, and a light chain, with a molecular weight of approximately 50 kD.
 These separated chains are covalently linked via a disulphide bond.
 The light chain is associated with a zinc ion and functions as a zinc-dependent endopeptidase.
 The heavy chain comprises two functional domains: the N-terminal section is the translocation domain and the C-terminal section is the binding domain.

-XEOMIN COSMETICTM is supplied as a sterile, white, preservative free powder for solution for injection (lyophilisate) packed under nitrogen in glass vials.
+Xeomin Cosmetic® is supplied as a sterile, white, preservative free powder for solution for injection (lyophilisate) packed under nitrogen in glass vials.
 The vials are closed with rubber stoppers and aluminum caps.
 Each vial contains 100 units of incobotulinumtoxinA (Clostridium Botulinum Neurotoxin Type A (150 kD), free from complexing proteins), 4.7 mg of sucrose and 1.0 mg of human albumin.
 One unit corresponds to the median lethal dose (LD50) in mice or the equivalent cell-based potency units.
-Prior to use XEOMIN COSMETICTM is reconstituted with commercially available 0.9 % physiological saline (not supplied in the pack) to form a clear, and colorless solution.
+Prior to use Xeomin Cosmetic® is reconstituted with commercially available 0.9 % physiological saline (not supplied in the pack) to form a clear, and colorless solution.
 The size of the vials allows different concentrations (i.e. doses) to be prepared.